mattwillsher/terraform-proxmox-talos/README.md

 # terraform-proxmox-talos

 This module configures Talos Linux for Proxmox.
 It is able to set up a cluster from one node to many and has shortcut options to enable commonly requested features.

 The module is currently in an alpha development phase - it lacks comprehensive testing and the module and its sub-module are subject to change.

 ## Features

-* Create 1-n control plane nodes
+- Create 1-n control plane nodes
-* Create 0-n worker nodes in groups of differing configuration
+- Create 0-n worker nodes in groups of differing configuration
-* Support for per-node group and per-cluster variable configuration
+- Support for per-node group and per-cluster variable configuration
-* Label nodes and taint by node group
+- Label nodes and taint by node group
-* Set [control plane VIP][1]
+- Set control plane VIP
-* Use Cilium for the CNI instead of Flannel
-* Configure metrics-server for statistics

 ## Variable scoping

-There are two levels at which various variables apply - at the cluster level, which is true for all variables - and at the node group level.
+There are two levels at which various variables apply - at the cluster level which is true for all variables - and at the node group level.
 The node group level can be added to the controlplane and workers values and will be scoped only to that node groups.
 If a cluster level variables is also so, the node group level takes precidence.

 Variables that can be applied via the node group level variables are marked `(NG)`